-FT Promotion Expectations and Criteria
+NTL Promotion Expectations and Criteria

-- I. PURPOSE - II.
-TEACHING AND LEARNING - ...GENERAL CRITERIA GUIDELINES FOR PROMOTION IN TEACHING AND LEARNING - ...EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN TEACHING AND LEARNING - III.
-RESEARCH - ...GENERAL CRITERIA GUIDELINES FOR PROMOTION IN RESEARCH - ...EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN RESEARCH - IV.
-SERVICE - ...GENERAL CRITERIA GUIDELINES FOR PROMOTION IN SERVICE - ...EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN SERVICE - V. ADMINISTRATION - ...GENERAL CRITERIA GUIDELINES FOR PROMOTION IN ADMINISTRATION - ...EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN ADMINISTRATION
+- B.I.
+PURPOSE - B.II.
+TEACHING AND LEARNING - ...A.
+GENERAL CRITERIA GUIDELINES FOR PROMOTION IN TEACHING AND LEARNING - ...B.
+EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN TEACHING AND LEARNING - B.III.
+RESEARCH - ...A.
+GENERAL CRITERIA GUIDELINES FOR PROMOTION IN RESEARCH - ...B.
+EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN RESEARCH - B.IV.
+SERVICE - ...A.
+GENERAL CRITERIA GUIDELINES FOR PROMOTION IN SERVICE - ...B.
+EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN SERVICE - B.V.
+ADMINISTRATION - ...A.
+GENERAL CRITERIA GUIDELINES FOR PROMOTION IN ADMINISTRATION - ...B.
+EVIDENCE TO HELP DEMONSTRATE CRITERIA LEVELS IN ADMINISTRATION

-I. PURPOSE
+B.I.
+PURPOSE

-What follows are four identified functional areas that may be germane to FT faculty (Teaching and Learning, Research, Service, and Administration).
+What follows are four identified functional areas that may be germane to NTL faculty (Teaching and Learning, Research, Service, and Administration).
 Within each functional area, example criteria that suggest appropriate standards for promotion at each level are presented.
 We refer to the abovementioned Promotion Pathways table where rank levels are specified.

-Individuals should check with their department or institute to see if there is any specific evidence recommended by the department or institute in question.
+Individuals should check with their subunit head to see if there is any specific evidence recommended by them.
 In addition, individuals should provide evidence as relevant to their specific job description.
 While an individual may primarily be engaged in teaching or research, they may also perform aspects of service and/or administration, as specified in their job descriptions.

-In addition, examples of evidence are provided which FT faculty might present within their annual reviews and that may later be selected as evidence to include in their promotion dossier.
+In addition, examples of evidence are provided which NTL faculty might present within their annual reviews and that may later be selected as evidence to include in their promotion dossier.

-II.
+B.II.
 Teaching and Learning

-For those FT faculty whose work is entirely focused within the area of teaching and learning, promotion among the ranks of Lecturer, Assistant Teaching Professor, Associate Teaching Professor, and Teaching Professor are advised by this section of the document, which intends to provide guidelines for evaluation by the College FT Faculty Promotion Committee.
+For those NTL faculty whose work is entirely focused within the area of teaching and learning, promotion among the ranks of Lecturer, Assistant Teaching Professor, Associate Teaching Professor, and Teaching Professor are advised by this section of the document, which intends to provide guidelines for evaluation by the college-wide NTL Faculty Promotion Review Committee.